 We may think we know the signs and symptoms of breast cancer — but how many are confident with checking their own breasts, and how many do it regularly?

 Unfortunately, awareness of the signs and symptoms of breast cancer in Malaysia remains low, and it’s estimated that only 1 in 10 Malaysians attend mammogram screening.
-To explore ways in raising awareness, we’ve been raising awareness through industrial nurse clinics and hairdresser salons.
+To explore ways in raising awareness, we’ve been raising awareness through community health workers.
 These programmes have shown that it is feasible to engage the community in raising awareness of the signs and symptoms of breast cancer.